royruzaini/penumbuk_api_bot/README.md

 * Play multi account with 1 bot.
 * Hardcode the team when DATABASE don't have team to submit.
-* Skip daily focus if not in selected splinter.
 * Selected splinter burn ECR to meet minimun 1 focus chest for that day focus.
 (Premium)
 * Counter opponent summoners based on last 5 battles. ( Premium )
 * 20% more priority for selected splinter to submit the team. ( Premium )